 - Moroccan Chickpea Vegetable Tagine

-I’ve added Baked Tofu to this recipe and a can of kidney beans, but it also tastes delicious without these extras.
+I’ve added Baked Tofu and a can of kidney beans to this recipe, but it also tastes delicious without these extras.
 You can also get creative with the veggies if you want to change it up or use more of your favorite.

-Although the snow pea gives it a great crunch, broccoli would work too.
-If you want to make the salad colorful you can use orange and yellow bell peppers.
+Although the snow pea gives it a great crunch, broccoli would work, too.
+You can use orange and yellow bell peppers to make the salad colorful.
 You could even throw in some bean sprouts and water chestnuts for texture and extra crispness.

-This dish is so easy it’s perfect for a quick lunch or any weeknight meal.
-Like I mentioned before you can change up veggies so you can make it multiple times a month.
+This dish is so easy that it’s perfect for a quick lunch or any weeknight meal.
+As I mentioned, you can change up the veggies to make it multiple times a month.

 I’d love to hear your feedback in the comments below for this Asian Noodle Salad recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking